-- 50.1 state the point of order; and - state any section, Rule, paragraph or provision relevant to the point of order before resuming his or her seat.
+- 50.1 state the point of order; and - 50.2 state any section, Rule, paragraph, or provision relevant to the point of order before resuming their seat.

-51. Valid Points Of Order
+51. Valid Points of Order

 A point of order may be raised in relation to: